 Why They’re Asking

-This question helps interviewers gauge your levels of preparation and interest.
-They want to know that you're enthusiastic about working for their company not specifically — not just the idea of working in general.
+Employers ask candidates what they know about the company they’re applying to work with to gauge their level of preparation and interest in the job.
+They want to know that you’re enthusiastic about working for their company specifically — not just about getting any job that’ll pay the bills.

-Employees who care about the businesses they work for are more likely to remain engaged and actively contribute to a company‘s culture and their team’s dynamic.
-By asking this, they‘re trying to get a read on whether you’ll be a team player who believes in their organization's mission or someone who might potentially “phone it in” and ultimately fall off shortly after taking the job.
+This makes sense.
+After all, employees who care about the businesses they work for are more likely to remain engaged and contribute positively to their company’s culture.
+By asking this question, hiring managers are trying to get a read on whether you’ll be a team player who believes in their organization’s mission or someone who’ll just “phone it in.”

 How to Answer

-Concisely summarize what you learned about the organization’s solutions, who it serves, who it competes with, and what industry analysts, employees, and other interested parties say about it.
-Finally, repeat these steps with the company’s top three competitors.
+Then, when this question comes up in your interview, concisely summarize what you learned about the organization’s solutions, who it serves, who it competes with, and what industry analysts, employees, and other interested parties are saying about it.

 Sample Answer

-“I’ve been very familiar with your company’s innovative solutions like X. I see the value it provides your target market of Y, and how it has done so against competitors Z.”
+“I’ve been very familiar with your company’s innovative solutions, such as X, for a long time.
+I see the value you provide in your target market of Y, and I admire how you have effectively positioned yourself against competitors such as Z.”

 2. “Tell me a bit more about yourself.”